cbrown5/cbrown5.github.io/_posts/2017-06-13-enhancing-research-network-social-media.md

 In short, scientists are defined by their network of influence.

-This is a brief blog using social media to enhance your research network.
+This is a brief blog on using social media to enhance your research network.
 It has been prepared as a supplement for my talk at the Australian Rivers Institute (13/6/2017), but should also stand alone.

 ### Blogging